OscarCarde/capstone/README.md

   - [x] Each repository should display it's title, description, owner and number of collaborators
   - [x] When clicking on a repository, the user should be directed to the page for that repository

+- [x] Profile: From their Dashboard, users should be able to update their profile's details
+  - [x] The form should appear on the same page

 - [x] Create View: There should be a link on the dashboard to bring the user to a new repository form
   - [x]  Users can create new music project repository, providing a title and description.

+- [x] Project View:
-- [x] Comments:
+  - [x] The owner and collaborating users can create directories,
-  - [x] The chatbox appears next to the file structure in a repository
+  - [x] they can upload files in the desired location in their repository,
-  - [x] Each chat is associated to a specific repository and is only accessed when on this repository's page
-  - [x] Collaborators can comment in repositories
+  - [x] delete files
-  - [x] Messages appear timestamped with the most recent at the bottom
+  - [x] delete folders with all their contents,
+  - [x] When a user clicks on a file that isn't an audiofile, it should open in a new browser window or download

 - [x] File Storage:
     - [x] The file structure of repositories looks and feels like a standard hierarchical file structure.